chrisguest75/typescript_examples/26_jobserver/README.md

 TODO:

-* Add a pub sub to queue requests and allow progress to be reported.
-* Work can be counting files in a folder.
+* Add a more time consuming external process
+* Plugins?
+* OTEL?
+* JSONSchema validation.
 * Create a gui to submit the folders.
 * Get progress buttons.